 Children will be able to roam wide open spaces, explore our native bush and roll down grassy hills.
-This one day a week nature school is in addition to our frequent exploration walks to the local playground and Mairangi Bay beach and is included in our fees.
+This one day a week nature school is in addition to our frequent exploration walks to the local playground and Mairangi Bay beach and is an optional extra to our fees.

 Children’s best learning and memories take place outdoors in nature – nature is our second best teacher (parents of course are our first and best teacher).
 That’s why, at Kakapo Creek we have taken special care to design and maintain an environment that is rich in nature.
 Children spend time every day exploring and learning in our mini forest / bush.
 We have planted our gardens especially to enhance children’s knowledge and experience of NZ flora and fauna.
 So expect your child to come home explaining to you how to make fire from Mahoe and how you can eat Kawakawa.
 And yes, we even make huts in the bush and on special occasions, like Matariki, we light fires under close supervision.